-QR’s Master Design Awards: Four Decades of Excellence
+QR’s Master Design Awards: Over Four Decades of Excellence

 In 1978, Qualified Remodeler founder David M. Sauer, sought to create a platform to showcase the many outstanding design achievements of remodelers around the United States.
 His answer was to create a design award program, which debuted in the magazine that fall—Remodeling Designers of the Year.